akayami/beaver/README.md

 The process modeled consists of 3 basic steps:

-1. Build/Archive: Code retrival form a source (ex. git, svn), preparation and storage of the package.
+1. Build/Archive: Code retrieval form a source (ex. git, svn), preparation and storage of the package.
 2. Deployment: Transfer of the package to a target servers
 3. Flip: Switching of version on target servers